 The International Diploma has been designed to meet these needs:

-serving permaculture learners (and unlearners!) who seek mentorship and constructive feedback for their project work and its documentation, supporting them to bring their work to a more strategic level
+- serving permaculture learners (and unlearners!) who seek mentorship and constructive feedback for their project work and its documentation in an e-Portfolio, supporting them to bring their work to a more strategic level

-serving permaculture teachers who understand the benefits of a continued, supported progression in the Permaculture Design and Teaching community, and who appreciate the portfolio systems and quality assurance oversight developed by Gaia U necessary for a coherent system
+- serving permaculture teachers who understand the benefits of a continued, supported progression in the Permaculture Design and Teaching community, and who appreciate the e-Portfolio systems and quality assurance oversight developed by Gaia U necessary for a coherent system

 The learning design follows the generic pattern of all Diploma and Degree pathways at Gaia University, using a Transformative Action Learning methodology.

-Following the content-rich 6 month Certificate programs,you will start focusing on your self-chosen project work, making a series of structured project reports (output packets) that you will publish in your e-portfolio.
-Each report is reviewed by yourself, a peer, your main advisor, and your Permaculture mentor.
+Following the content-rich 6-8 month Certificate programs,you will start focusing on your self-chosen project work, making a series of structured project reports (Output Packets) that you will publish in your e-portfolio.
+Each report is reviewed by yourself, a peer, your Main Advisor, and your Permaculture Mentor.
 This results in comprehensive feedback on your work as you progress along your pathway.

 What you decide to focus on for your projects is entirely up to you.
-Student associates have designed projects on research topics, businesses, volunteer/professional work, land-based designs, personal development, and more.
+Student associates have designed projects on research topics, businesses, volunteer/professional work, land-based designs, social and/or cultural designs, personal development, and more.
 To see some example Outputs Packets click here (will open in new window).